 Cognitive Behavioral Therapy Near Me

 To find cognitive-behavioral therapy near you, you may wish to start by speaking with your primary care physician.
 A treatment locator tool may also be helpful in locating a licensed cognitive behavioral therapy practitioner near you.
-The Recovery Village Palm Beach utilizes CBT throughout their programs.
+The Recovery Village Palm Beach at Baptist Health utilizes CBT throughout their programs.
 Unlike many other approaches, CBT has a short duration and high recovery rates.
 Whether it is your first time seeking care, or you are seeking help after a setback or during a time where you need additional support, it is possible to find cognitive behavioral therapy in your area.

 Substance Abuse and Mental Health Services Administration.
 “Cognitive Behavioral Therapy.”
 Accessed August 11, 2019.

 Informed Health.
 “Cognitive behavioral therapy.”
 September 8, 2016.
 Accessed August 11, 2019.